cloudfoundry/docs-deploying-cf/boshlite/deploy_cf_boshlite.html.md

     Current target is https://192.168.50.4:25555 (Bosh Lite Director)
     </pre>

-1. Use the `scripts/generate-bosh-lite-dev-manifest PATH-TO-MANIFEST-STUB`  command to create a deployment manifest and set it as the current BOSH deployment.
-Replace `PATH-TO-MANIFEST-STUB` in this command with the path and name of the manifest stub that you created in the [Create a Deployment Manifest Stub](#create-stub) step.
+1. Use the `scripts/generate-bosh-lite-dev-manifest` command to create a deployment manifest and set it as the current BOSH deployment.

     <pre class="terminal">
-    $ ./scripts/generate-bosh-lite-dev-manifest  ./manifest-stub.yml
+    $ ./scripts/generate-bosh-lite-dev-manifest
     </pre>

-    If you have deployed your bosh-lite to AWS you must pass in the stub you created earlier at this point:
+    If you have deployed your bosh-lite to AWS you must pass in the stub you [created earlier](#create-stub):

     <pre class="terminal">
-    $ ./scripts/generate-bosh-lite-dev-manifest PATH_TO_YOUR_STUB
+    $ ./scripts/generate-bosh-lite-dev-manifest PATH-TO-MANIFEST-STUB
     </pre>

 1. Run `bosh create release` to create a Cloud Foundry release.